microsoft/azure-puppet/README.markdown

     list              List virtual networks.
     set               Set Network configures the virtual network set_xml_schema    set_xml_schema Network configures the virtual network using xml schema

+# Certificate Management

+* Currently the sdk supports *.pem or *.pfx (passwordless pfx) for service management operations.
+Following are the steps discussed on various cert operations.

+	* To create pfx, simply download the publishsettings file for your subscription, copy the contents of Management Certificate from the publishsettings and save it in a file and name the file as your cert.pfx.
+This pfx will be a passwordless pfx which can be supplied as a cert parameter for Service Management Commands

+	* Using the following openssl commands to extract the pem file and pass the pem file as management cert parameter.

+		* To get only private key from pfx use Openssl.exe pkcs12 -in cert.pfx -nocerts -out cert.pem

+		* To remove passphrase from the above private key use Openssl.exe rsa -in cert.pem -out certprivnopassword.pem

+		* To extract both public & private keys from pfx use Openssl.exe pkcs12 -in cert.pfx -out certprivpub.pem

+		* To extract only public key from pem use Openssl x509 -inform pem -in certprivpub.pem -pubkey -out certpub.pem -outform pem

+		* Finally copy the public key & private key to a file *.pem and pass that pem file to management cert parameter.

+	* To extract pem from custom certificate, export the pfx, follow the above steps to convert to pem and pass that pem file to management cert parameter.

 Puppet Installation
 ===================